rbastide/rbastide/README.md

 - Build more complete and polished projects
 - Improve software design and development practices
-- Learn more about full-stack and application development
+- Learn more about full-stack, application development, networking and machine learning
 - Contribute to collaborative projects
 ``